 Also known as “human chess,” this fighting style exclusively targets ground fighting.
-It’s considered one of the most effective martial arts styles around today.
+It’s considered one of the most effective martial arts styles today.
 Ever watched a UFC competition before?
 If you have, then you’d know how BJJ can make or break a match.

 BJJ teaches fighters to use proper weight distribution and leverage to beat stronger or larger opponents.
 It’s a combination of ground control, takedowns, passes, and submissions.

 Submissions are what makes Brazilian jiu-jitsu one of the most lethal fighting techniques around.
 You’ll learn joint locks, chokes, and cranks.
 In most BJJ tournaments or studios, cranks aren’t legal.
 That’s how you know how terrifying it is.

 What is Krav Maga?
 For starters, it’s a martial art that’s been gaining a lot of traction because of its ability to disable opponents faster than you can say, well, Krav Maga.